 Looking for the best pizza in Brooklyn?
 We have listed here the top pizza place in Brooklyn that you must try.
 Also, we have mentioned the price of the best pizza slices, the pizza restaurant’s addresses, number, and their website.

 If you talking about food in Brooklyn, Pizza will come first!
-Because, Brooklyn is known for its extraordinary pizzas, from artisan charcoal oven pizza slices to traditional slices of nearby Peatzeria.
+Because, Brooklyn is known for its extraordinary pizzas, from artisan charcoal oven pizza slices to traditional slices from nearby Peatzeria.

-In general, a lot of restaurants don’t sell any single slice of pizza.
-But these famous pizza restaurants offer customers one slice.
+In general, a lot of restaurants don’t sell a single slice of pizza.
+But these famous pizza restaurants offer customers one piece.

 There are many pizzerias in Brooklyn Park, but these are awesome.
 So let’s take a pizza tour in New York and have fun with this list of the best pizza restaurants in Brooklyn!